ioptime-official/ai-face-recognition/README.md

 ## Important Notes

 - Ensure that you have a compatible device with a camera for real-time face recognition.
+- We are using cosine similarity to find the match
 - Proper lighting conditions are essential for accurate face detection and recognition.
 - Make sure to set up the MySQL database and update the database configuration in the Flask app before running the application.